 Clients come to us all the time with the same problem.
-They’ve lost control of their Oracle relationship, and of a particular negotiation, and they need to get it back.
+Whether they are buying cloud, on-premise licenses, support services, or hardware, they’ve lost control of their Oracle relationship, and of a particular negotiation, and they need to get it back.
 They feel they are marching to the beat of the Oracle drum when they should be following a path they choose to meet their business needs.
-I started writing about this topic all the way back to 2012.
+I started writing about this topic all the way back in 2012.
 Unfortunately, things are not getting any easier when you’re working with Oracle.

-4 high-level tips to help you negotiate with Oracle
+4 high-level tips to help you when negotiating with Oracle

 1. Put Oracle on the clock

 The first thing to do is give Oracle deadlines and make sure you let Oracle know what happens if the date is missed.
-Have a schedule that runs from now until May 25th for example.
+Have a schedule that runs from now until May 25th, for example.
 Don’t be unreasonable.
 Ask for input.
-For example, set a date three days out to get the first draft of the contract.
+For instance, set a date three days out to get the first draft of the contract.
 Ask for Oracle to agree, and then make sure they agree in writing.
 If they miss the deadline, then follow through with your stated action.
-For instance, it took Oracle two extra days to get you the contract, so your close date moves from May 25th to May 27th.
+So if it took Oracle two extra days to get you the contract, your close date moves from May 25th to May 27th.
 You see where this is going?
 Eventually, you will push up against May 31 (their fiscal year end) and you can use that as leverage as far back as today.
 Following through is critical.

 2. Force Oracle to negotiate up

 This one goes against everything you’ve learned in negotiation school.
 Our advice is to go first in the pricing conversations.
-Rather than let Oracle go first and try to negotiate down, you should offer up a price you are willing to pay for the software or cloud services and force Oracle to negotiate up from there.
+This is true for licenses, cloud, ULAs, enterprise agreements, etc. Rather than let Oracle go first and try to negotiate down, you should offer up a price you are willing to pay for the software or cloud services and force Oracle to negotiate up from there.
 Every additional dollar you concede to Oracle should equate to an additional concession you receive on terms and conditions.
 Better price.
 Better terms.

 Remember, Oracle’s pricing is completely made up and subject to change.
 Oracle uses artificially high list prices to protect their support revenue stream.
 Their pricing is certainly not built on how much it costs to develop the software or cloud services.
 Letting Oracle set the first price in these negotiations puts you at an immediate disadvantage.